Energinet-DataHub/energy-origin/doc/guide_3rd_party.md

 var credentialResponse = await response.Content.ReadFromJsonAsync<CreateCredentialResponse>();
 ```

 The result should look something like the `JSON` response below.
-A list of organizations that have granted you consent to act on their behalf.
+A new credential with a secret _(secret has been redacted)_ that is valid for one year.

 ```json
 {